GrantMelvin/eco/README.md

 ## API Integration

-The framework leverages SAS Viya REST APIs for:
+The framework leverages Viya REST APIs for:

 - Catalog interaction
 - Bot creation and management